top of page

 Edebiyatımızda, biyografik romanlar genelde kendini gerçekleştirmeyi başarmış insanları konu alır.

-In our literature, biographical novels generally focus on people who have succeeded in self-actualization.
+In our literature, biographical novels generally focus on people who have succeeded to actualize their potential.

 son yazdığı roman ⟶ son roman